mitsuki31/temppath/README.md

-This module leverages system environment variables to determine the temporary directory and will fallback to the built-in function [`os.tmpdir()`](https://nodejs.org/api/os.html#os_os_tmpdir) if the module is incapable determine the temporary directory provided by the system.
+This module leverages system environment variables to determine the temporary directory and will fallback to the built-in function [`os.tmpdir()`](https://nodejs.org/api/os.html#os_os_tmpdir) if the module is incapable to determine the temporary directory provided by the system.

 Here’s a detailed example demonstrating how to create a temporary directory using this module: